Everettss/storybook-addon-package-json/README.md

 import "storybook-addon-package-json/register";
 ```

+### a) as a webpack loader

 Use this hook to a custom webpack.config.
-This will generate a decorator call in every story:
+This will generate a decorator call in every story and aromatically search for `package.json`:

 ```js
 module.exports = {